Spatters and Spills: Spreading Dynamics for Partially Wetting Droplets: Predictions

 Minimizing versus $r$ then gives the equilibrium radius and height as

 where $\lambda_c = \sqrt{\gamma/(\rho g)}$ is the capillary length and the approximations are for small $\theta_e$.
 Naturally enough, the droplet height is proportional to $\lambda_c$ independent of droplet volume.
 Note too that $r_e$ diverges and $h_e$ vanishes for complete wetting, $\theta_e=0$, for both small and large droplets.
+The full expressions in Eqs.~(\ref{eq_relarge}-\ref{eq_helarge}) are correct for arbitrary $\theta_e$ as long as the droplet is pancake shaped.